 Weekend string values are seven characters long and each character in the string represents a day of the week.
 It starts on Monday.
 1 represents a non-workday and 0 represents a workday.
 Only the characters 1 and 0 are permitted in the string.
 For example, 0000110 would result in a weekend that is Friday and Saturday.

-- Holidays (optional argument) – It specifies the list of holidays that should be excluded from the work days calculation.
+- Holidays (optional argument) – This specifies the list of holidays that should be excluded from the workdays calculation.
 We can enter it as a range of cells that contain the holiday dates (that is F2:F4) or as a list of serial numbers that represent the holiday dates.

 How to use NETWORKDAYS.INTL Function in Excel?

 Let’s see a few examples to understand how the function works.

 Let’s say we wish to calculate the workdays or business days from January 11, 2017 to January 31, 2018.
 The holidays in between are:

 - November 23, 2017 – Thanksgiving Day